Common fraud in small businessesrianiskandar

-Small businesses are vulnerable to fraud because they lack the resources to implement complete systems of internal controls and properly manage accounting duties among their limited staffs.
-This often leads to accounting personnel who is tasked with completely inappropriate job functions that provide easy opportunities for committing financial frauds.
+Small businesses are vulnerable to fraud because they lack the resources to implement complete systems of internal controls and properly manage accounting duties among their limited staff.
+This often leads to accounting personnel who is tasked with completely inappropriate job functions that provide easy opportunities for committing financial fraud.
 Furthermore, the business cultures of small businesses are developed around a concept of a “trusted family” of employees.
-Consequently, placing trusted employees in positions without proper internal controls doesn’t appear to be an unreasonable decision to managers of a “family” business.
+Consequently, placing trusted employees in positions without proper internal controls doesn’t appear to be an unreasonable decision for managers of a “family” business.

-According to ACFE report, there are five most common fraud schemes for organizations with less than 100 employees.
-These schemes include billing fraud, corruption, check tampering, skimming and expense reimbursement fraud.
+According to the ACFE report, there are five most common fraud schemes for organizations with less than 100 employees.
+These schemes include billing fraud, corruption, check tampering, skimming, and expense reimbursement fraud.
 Corruption schemes are usually done with crimes such as bribery, illegal gratuities, and kickback arrangements.
-Unfortunately, small businesses often don’t report these crimes because of families’ embarrassment, decisions not to file criminal charges or wanting to keep knowledge of the crimes privy.
+Unfortunately, small businesses often don’t report these crimes because of families’ embarrassment, decisions not to file criminal charges, or wanting to keep knowledge of the crimes privy.

 Approximately 87 percent of the occupational fraudsters studied in the ACFE’s 2012 Report to the Nations had never been charged or convicted of a fraud-related offense, and 84 percent had never been punished or terminated by an employer for fraud-related conduct.
 Consequently, the most trusted employee — who has easy access to funds and has never stolen anything — may yield to the overwhelming temptation to take company resources when he or she is faced with personal financial stress.

-There are various motives for committing a financial fraud.
-Some of them include greed, financial pressures or employee disenfranchisement.
-Disenfranchised employees are those who feel forgotten and resentful after spending years handling mundane details for their employers without recognition.
+There are various motives for committing financial fraud.
+Some of them include greed, financial pressures, or employee disenfranchisement.
+Disenfranchised employees feel forgotten and resentful after spending years handling mundane details for their employers without recognition.
 In some cases, employees are motivated to commit fraud because they believe they’re entitled to more financial compensation.
 They also rationalize they’ll only “temporarily” borrow the money, and they’ll return it later.
-The combination of motive, rationalization and opportunity increase the potential for employee fraud in any organization.
+The combination of motive, rationalization, and opportunity increases the potential for employee fraud in any organization.

 There are some preventive measures for small businesses that can be done:

-- Manage company bank accounts through secured online banking, in addition to paper statements.
+- Manage company bank accounts through secured online banking and paper statements.
 Ensure more than one appropriate person — usually from treasury and senior-level management — has access to online banking.
 This is a useful tool for regularly checking account activity and monitoring transactions instead of waiting for monthly banking statements to perform account reconciliation.

 - Arrange for an independent consultant CPA or internal audit to conduct surprise audits in such areas as payroll, billing, bank reconciliation, account balances and vendor verification.
 If employees know that surprise audits are a part of the company’s culture, then, of course, they would be less motivated to commit fraud.